fstark/portal/README.md

 ## Docs

-Contains documentation on the portal
+The Contains documentation on the portal

 [Findings](docs/findings.md)